Napster1998/Hom.ie/DJango/Homie/README.md

 INTRODUCTION
 Nowadays, the exercise of getting an accomodations not only in dublin but also in entire ireland is getting tedious and hectic.
 People find it hazardous to get a reliable accommodation, and even if one is able to locate a home, there are atleast hundreds of views and more than half of its requests.
-Hom.ie is reliable in a way that only shows  active accommodation near you.
+Hom.ie is a web apllication in which a user can find accommodations.
+The user could search accommodation by searching based on cities in ireland.
+It is reliable in a way that only shows active accommodation near you.
 The users are provided with a map view to locate the accommodation as per their preference.

-AIM OF THE PROJECT
+IMPLEMENTATION

+REQUIREMENT

+CONTRIBUTION REPORT